darthvader1118/Virtual-Book-Shelf/README.md

 ## Walk throughs of code

-//Clicking books on shelf to grab info
+Clicking books on shelf to grab info

 $(document).on('click', '.bookInfo', function(){
   console.log(this);
   var currentBook;